ajwills72/rmip/docs/teacher_notes_covid.md

 Here are some [slides](report-writing.odp) on report writing I put together for a similar course at Exeter about a decade ago.
 They might be helpful in developing materials here.
 These resources may also be helpful in putting presentation and support materials together.

+- Editable [Report template](eg-student/report-proforma-covid.odt) with guidance for students on each section.

 - [APA referencing guide](https://plymouth.libguides.com/APA)

 - [Common issues of grammar and style](grammar.html)